nbogojevic/midea-beautiful-air/README.md

 ## Logging

-Library logs additional information at log level 5.
-Credentials information like username, password or token keys should never be logged, but you can use command line tool to display token and key data.
+Library logs additional information at log levels 5 and 1.
+Credentials information like username, password or token keys should not be logged on levels 5 and higher, but you can use command line tool to display token and key (K1) data.

 ## Command Line Usage